-- Has a fever of 100.4 degrees or higher in the last 24 hours. - Has vomited in the last 24 hours. - Had had diarrhea in the last 214 hours. - Is suspected of having bacterial Pink Eye and has not been on eye drops or ointments for at least 24 hours. - Has Strep Throat and/or Scarlet Fever and has not been on antibiotics for at least 24 hours. - Has been diagnosed with the Flue and has a fever above 100.4 degrees.
+- Has a fever of 100.4 degrees or higher in the last 24 hours. - Has vomited in the last 24 hours - Has had diarrhea in the last 24 hours - Is suspected of having bacterial Pink Eye and has not been on eye drops or ointment for at least 24 hours. - Has Strep Throat and/or Scarlet Fever and has not been on antibiotics for at least 24 hours - Has been diagnosed with the Flu and has a fever above 100.4

-It is recommended to keep your student home if he/she has symptoms that prevent him/her from participating in school such as:
+It is recommended to keep your student home if he/she:

-- Excessive tiredness or lack of appetite. - Productive coughing and or sneezing. - Nausea, headache, body aches, ear aches, or sore throat. - Medication needed to treat symptoms will not last an entire school day.
+- Has symptoms that prevent him/her from participating in school such as: - o Excessive tiredness or lack of appetite. - o Productive coughing and or sneezing. - o Nausea, headache, body aches, ear aches, or sore throat - o Medication needed to treat symptoms will not last an entire school date.